untile/github-changelog-generator/README.md

 ```

 ### `--latest`
-You can generate only the changelog for the latest release, ommiting past releases.
+You can generate only the changelog for the latest release, omitting past releases.
 This is not recommended as it can lead to bugs.

 ```sh
 $ yarn github-changelog-generator --future-release 1.0.0 --latest